popecruzdt/enablement-dynatrace-dem-101/docs/4-deploy-dynatrace.md

 Download the `dynakube.yaml` file.

-!!! warning "Fix the error when installing via HELM"
+!!! bug " .prov error when installing DT Operator via HELM"
-    There is momentarely an error deploying the Operator via HELM in a Kind cluster.
+    There is momentarely a bug when deploying the Operator via HELM in a Kind cluster.
 We are looking into it.
 For the time being please deploy the Dynatrace Operator via kubectl.
 Here the commands:
     ```sh title="kubectl commands to deploy the Dynatrace Operator"
     kubectl create namespace dynatrace
     kubectl apply -f https://github.com/Dynatrace/dynatrace-operator/releases/download/v1.5.1/kubernetes-csi.yaml